GSA/digitalgov.gov/content/posts/2016-03-11-seeing-states-the-right-way-how-to-weigh-data-by-population.md

 ---
+url: /2016/03/11/seeing-states-the-right-way-how-to-weigh-data-by-population/
 date: 2016-03-11 10:00:58 -0400
-title: 'Seeing States the Right Way\: How to Weigh Data by Population'
+title: 'Seeing States the Right Way: How to Weigh Data by Population'
-summary: 'One large issue my team has run into when analyzing and reporting data across different states is knowing whether sessions within an area are higher due to more interest, or a larger population.
-Time after time, we see the states with the largest populations show up with the largest amount of traffic, like the graph'
+summary: One large issue my team has run into when analyzing and reporting data across different states is knowing whether sessions within an area are higher due to more interest, or a larger population.
+Time after time, we see the states with the largest populations show up with the largest amount of traffic, like the graph
-authors: [kelley-holden]
+authors:
+  - kelley-holden
 categories:
   - Data
   - Metrics